Basic Configuration

 }

-The password property is prefixed with the hash mark #, which means that the value will be encrypted once you save the configuration.
+The password property is prefixed with the hash mark #, meaning the value will be encrypted once you save the configuration.

 ]

-If you run this configuration, you will get an error similar to this:
+Also, if you try to run this configuration, you will get an error similar to this:

-More than one array found in the response!
+The response contains more than one array!
 Use the 'dataField' parameter to specify a key to the data array.

 (endpoint: campaigns, arrays in the response root: campaigns, _links)